Skip to content

 The Designated Campsites

-There are 13 designated campsites along the White Rim — you must camp only at your permitted sites.
+There are 20 individual campsites, grouped into 10 camping areas, along the White Rim — you must camp only at your permitted sites.
 You cannot simply stop where you feel like it for the night.

 Each campsite is assigned to specific terrain along the route and offers a different character: